 Without the U.S. Army Transportation Group, soldiers in the field would have run out of food and bullets and helicopters would not have fuel to support them.
-From M16 rifles to Huey helicopters, the Vietnam War launched weapons that went on to become legendary.
+From M16 rifles to Huey helicopters, the Vietnam War launched weapons that became legendary.
 This is the untold story of one such weapon built not by the Pentagon, but by teenage soldiers trying to keep themselves alive: the gun truck.
-Through interviews and home movies, meet the U.S. Army’s unsung heroes: the self-made, five-ton, moving monsters that defended convoys from enemy attack and went on to influence today’s combat tactics.
+Through interviews and home movies, meet the U.S. Army’s unsung heroes: the self-made, five-ton, moving monsters that defended convoys from enemy attack and influenced today’s combat tactics.

 During the Vietnam War, it was the mission of the United States Army Transportation Corps to ferry supplies from the coastal ports to inland bases located throughout the country.
 The logistical requirements of the MACV were huge, and 200-truck convoys were not uncommon.
 These formations were tempting targets for the Liberation of South Vietnam Viet Cong guerrilla groups, who often sprung ambushes in remote areas.

 One unit that often fell victim to such attacks was the 8th Transportation Group, based in Qui Nhon.
 Two dangerous stretches of Route 19 between Qui Nhon and Pleiku became the enemy’s favorite kill zones, the “Devil’s Hairpin” in An Khe Pass and “Ambush Alley” – incidents occurred there on an almost daily basis.

 Providing security for convoys proved virtually impossible, as the United States Army Military Police Corps did not have the manpower or equipment to secure the whole highway.